 Some insurance companies in Connecticut also offer non-standard auto insurance plans that cater to higher risk drivers.
 In some cases, drivers may find better rates with a non-standard insurance plan than they would with the assigned risk plan.

 Teen Driver Licensing in Connecticut

 Teens in Connecticut must go through a multi-stage system in order to attain full driving privileges.
-This system starts with a learner’s permit, and moves the teen to a license with restrictions before allowing a full license.
+This system starts with a learner’s permit and moves the teen to a license with certain restrictions before allowing a full, unrestricted license.

 The system is designed to help teens remain safe on the road while learning and practicing driving skills.
 Connecticut’s teen driver restrictions are considered some of the toughest in the nation.

-The first stage of the licensing process is the leaner’s permit.
-Teens in Connecticut must be 16 years old to obtain a permit, older than in most states.
+The first stage of the licensing process is the learner’s permit.
+Teens in Connecticut must be 16 years old to obtain a permit, older than in most states, where the age is often 15 or 15 1/2.
 A written test is required in order to get a permit, which can then be used to drive under these restrictions:

 - Either a parent or guardian or a driving instructor over the age of 20 who has held a license for at least 4 years must be in the vehicle at all times

 - No other passengers are permitted at any time